If you're having trouble with our Salesforce integration, there are a few things that could be happening.

 When Geckoboard performs a widget refresh, it polls Salesforce.com for the current status of that report.
 This polling activity consumes up to 3 API calls.

-IMPORTANT NOTE: If you have multiple widgets powered by the same report we cache the data to avoid wasting API calls.
-In other words, if you had 10 widgets powered by the same report, 3 calls will be made not 30.
+Note: If you have multiple widgets powered by the same report we cache the data to avoid wasting API calls.
+For example, if you have 10 widgets powered by the same report, we'll only make 3 calls (not 30).

 Limits are enforced against the aggregate of all API calls made by the organization in a 24-hour period.
 When an organization exceeds a limit, all users in the organization may be temporarily blocked from making additional calls.
 Calls will be blocked until usage for the preceding 24 hours drops below the limit.

 - API limits by plan